SoliEstre/DOCTRE.js/README.md

 - **HCNL**: HTML Cold Node List - Refers to the Array object representation that can be converted to JSON of the node list.
 Since both node lists and elements are represented as \[\](array), it is called Cold state.
 It always starts with an Array, so if it is element-oriented, it will be in the form of [["div"], ["span"], ["p"]].

-- **JHOT**: Refers to the state converted to JSON from HCNL.
+- **JHOLy**: Refers to the state converted to JSON from HCNL.
 Similarly, it is called Frozen state because it is almost identical to HCNL.

 ## Load

-JHOT.js is provided as a classic javascript .js file.
+JHOLy.js is provided as a classic javascript .js file.
 It is basically loaded directly from the page.

-Additionally, you can execute JHOT.patch() to perform monkey patching, allowing direct conversion from NodeList, Node, and Element objects.
+Additionally, you can execute JHoly.patch() to perform monkey patching, allowing direct conversion from NodeList, Node, and Element objects.

 ## Usage